Skip to main content

 7. Once an actor meets the detection and initialization criteria, it will begin estimating their bone lengths.
 You can see this progress on the right hand side in the Actor Tracks list.
 To enable this to complete as quickly as possible, the actor should do dynamic movements, flexing all of their joints.

-1. Tip - If you can't see the mesh overlay, make sure you've enabled the 3D data overlay.
+1. Tip - If you can't see the 3D mesh overlay on the actor, make sure you've enabled the 3D data overlay.

 Optimizing Your Mocap Output